xujy/GivingTree/README.md

 # givingtree

-a chrome extension to take action and make meaningful donations.
+A chrome extension to take action and make meaningful donations.
 Utilizing Watson Natural Language Understanding and Charity Navigator APIs